Viral Evolution and Adaptation as a Multivariate Branching Process: Introduction

+\ignore{ Although the two matrices happen to coincide, it is important to stress that only from the generating function of the underlying stochastic process it is possible to fully discuss the validity of the model. }

-\paragraph*{Structure of the Paper.} The paper is structured in the following way.
-In section~\ref{sec:PMVE} we introduce a class of models for viral evolution and show that they define a multitype branching process.
+\paragraph*{Structure of the Paper.} In section~\ref{sec:PMVE} we describe a class of models for viral evolution and show that they define a multitype branching process.
 We explicitly compute the generating function and derive some elementary properties.
-In section~\ref{sec:BRTBP} we briefly recall some basic concepts and results from the theory of multitype branching processes.
-In section~\ref{sec:TSPM} solve the spectral problem for the mean matrix of the model and apply the results from section~\ref{sec:BRTBP}, thus obtaining a complete description its behaviour.
+In section~\ref{sec:TSPM} we solve the spectral problem for the mean matrix of the model which allows us to apply the theory of of multitype branching processes in order to obtain our results.
 Finally, in section~\ref{sec:CO} we present our conclusions and directions for future research.
+For the convenience of the reader, in the~\ref{sec:BRTBP} we briefly summarize all the definitions and results from the theory of multitype branching processes that are used in our proofs.